Configuring the activity app¶

 Configuring your Nextcloud for the activity app¶

-To configure your Nextcloud to send out e-mail notifications a working Email is mandatory.
+To configure your Nextcloud to send out e-mail notifications a working Email configuration is mandatory.

 Furthermore it is recommended to configure the background job